pknipp/rotating-body/README.md

 [go to next section ("Linear algebra")](#linear-algebra)

-Just as the position of an object is specified by the values of three numbers (the *x*-, *y*-, and *z*- coordinates of the center of mass), the angular orientation of a [rigid body](https://en.wikipedia.org/wiki/Rigid_body) is specified by three numbers: the [Euler angles](https://en.wikipedia.org/wiki/Euler_angles), commonly designated by the Greek letters &phi;, &theta;, and &psi;.
+Just as the position of an object is specified by the values of three numbers (the *x*-, *y*-, and *z*- coordinates of the [center of mass](https://en.wikipedia.org/wiki/Center_of_mass)), the angular orientation of a [rigid body](https://en.wikipedia.org/wiki/Rigid_body) is specified by three numbers: the [Euler angles](https://en.wikipedia.org/wiki/Euler_angles), commonly designated by the Greek letters &phi;, &theta;, and &psi;.
 In the absence of any [forces](https://en.wikipedia.org/wiki/Force), the [translational motion](https://en.wikipedia.org/wiki/Translation_(geometry)) of an object is quite simple: the values of *x*, *y*, and *z* each change at a constant rates.
 These (independent) rates are the Cartesian components of the object's [velocity](https://en.wikipedia.org/wiki/Velocity).
 In a similar manner the [rotation](https://en.wikipedia.org/wiki/Rotation) of a rigid body involves the rates of change of the Euler angles.
 Unlike for translational motion, however, these rates of change are not constant, even when there is no [torque](https://en.wikipedia.org/wiki/Torque).
-[Rigid-body rotation](https://en.wikipedia.org/wiki/Rigid_body_dynamics) is much more complicated than [rotation about a fixed axis](https://en.wikipedia.org/wiki/Rotation_around_a_fixed_axis), such as the spinning of a globe or of a hinged door.
+[Rigid-body rotation](https://en.wikipedia.org/wiki/Rigid_body_dynamics) is much more complicated than [rotation about a fixed axis](https://en.wikipedia.org/wiki/Rotation_around_a_fixed_axis), examples of the latter being the motion of a globe or of a hinged door.

 Of fundamental importance in rotations is the [inertia matrix](https://en.wikipedia.org/wiki/Moment_of_inertia#Motion_in_space_of_a_rigid_body,_and_the_inertia_matrix).
-This 3 x 3 matrix is usually expressed in terms of three quantities: the [moment of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) for each of the body's three [principal axes](https://en.wikipedia.org/wiki/Moment_of_inertia#Principal_axes) of rotation.
+This 3 x 3 matrix is usually expressed in terms of three quantities: the [moment of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia) for rotation about each of the body's three [principal axes](https://en.wikipedia.org/wiki/Moment_of_inertia#Principal_axes).
 The three principal axes are mutually perpendicular and - for symmetric objects - point along the object's axes of symmetry.
 In my app the object is a [rectangular cuboid](https://en.wikipedia.org/wiki/Parallelepiped), an example of such a symmetric structure.
-For these shapes the moment of inertia for rotation about an axis equals [*m*(*a*<sup>2</sup> + *b*<sup>2</sup>)/12](https://en.wikipedia.org/wiki/List_of_moments_of_inertia#List_of_3D_inertia_tensors), in which *m* is the mass, and *a* and *b* are the dimensions of the cuboid face which is perpendicular to the axis.
-However in my app the user specifies the moments of inertia, not the face sizes, so I need to invert that formula in order to obtain cuboid dimensions which I can use for rendering the cuboid.
-To invert the formulas I set *m*/12 = 1 (to keep the arithmetic easy) and arrive at the result that the length of any axis equals the square root of the difference between half the sum of the (three) moments of inertia minus the moment of inertia for rotation about that axis.
+For these shapes the moment of inertia equal [*m*(*a*<sup>2</sup> + *b*<sup>2</sup>)/12](https://en.wikipedia.org/wiki/List_of_moments_of_inertia#List_of_3D_inertia_tensors), in which *m* is the mass, and *a* and *b* are the dimensions of the cuboid face which is perpendicular to the particular axis.
+However in my app the user specifies the moments of inertia, not the face sizes, so I need to invert that formula in order to obtain cuboid dimensions <tt>d</tt> which I can use for rendering the cuboid.
+To invert the formulas I set *m*/12 = 1 (to simplify the arithmetic) and arrive at the result that the length of any cuboid axis equals the square root of the difference between half the sum of the (three) moments of inertia minus the moment for rotation about that particular axis.
 Below are the lines of code from my <tt>calcD</tt> helper function in the <tt>App</tt> component.
 ```
 let sumMom = moms[0] + moms[1] + moms[2];
 let newD = moms.map(mom => Math.max(0.000001, Math.sqrt((sumMom / 2 - mom))));
 ```
-Because certain singularities occur if any of the cuboid dimensions equal zero, I manually prevent this thru the use of <tt>Math.max</tt>.
-Note that one constraint which must be satisfied by the moments of inertia is that no single moment of inertia may exceed the sum of the other two.
-The line of code below (from <tt>handlerMom</tt>, the event handler for the inputs for moments of inertia (<tt>moms</tt>) makes - and sets in state - a determination of whether or not that constraint has been violated.
+Because singularities occur if any cuboid dimension equals zero (as would be the case for a flat shape cut from sheet metal of infinitessimal thickness), I manually prevent this thru the use of <tt>Math.max</tt>.
+Note that one physical constraint which must be satisfied by the moments of inertia is that no single moment of inertia may exceed the sum of the other two.
+The line of code below (from the input handler <tt>handlerMom</tt>) makes - and sets in state - a determination of whether or not that constraint has been violated for the moments of inertia <tt>moms</tt>
 ```
 setAreLegalMoms(newMoms.reduce((legal, mom, i, moms) => (legal && mom <= (moms[(i+1)%3] + moms[(i+2)%3])), true));
 ```